mike-kfed/lcov2cobertura/README.md

-# lcov2corbertura
+# lcov2cobertura

-converts lcov info files to corbertura XML
+converts lcov info files to cobertura XML

 Idea is for this to be a library for [cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov) but also a more performant standalone application replacing the Python based [lcov-to-cobertura-xml](https://github.com/eriwen/lcov-to-cobertura-xml)